Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Method

 \subsection{DTRs under stagewise risk constraints}

 Consider a $T$-stage DTRs problem and we use $(Y_1,...,Y_T)$ to denote the beneficial reward and $(R_1,...,R_T)$ to denote the risk outcomes at each stage.
-We assume that $\{(Y_t,R_t)\}$ are bounded random variables and a series of dichotomous treatment options are available at each stage, denoted by $A_t\in\{-1,+1\}$.
-Let $H_1\subset\cdots\subset H_T$ be the feature variables at stage $t$, which includes the baseline prognostic variables, intermediate outcomes and any time-dependent covariates information prior to stage $t$.
-DTRs are defined as a sequence of functions
+We assume that $\{(Y_t,R_t)\}_{t=1}^T$ are bounded random variables and a series of dichotomous treatment options are available at each stage, denoted by $A_t\in\{-1,+1\}$.
+Let $H_1\subset\cdots\subset H_T$ be the feature variables at stage $t$, which includes the baseline prognostic variables, intermediate outcomes, and any time-dependent covariates information prior to stage $t$. {In this work, we further assume that the data is collected from a sequential multiple assignment randomized trial (SMART) \citep{murphy_experimental_2005} so the treatment assignment probability $\{p(A_t|H_t)\}_{t=1}$ is known for $t=1,...,T$.
+Extension to observational studies with unknown treatment assignment probability is discussed in Section 3 (e.g., Remark \ref{remark7}).} DTRs are defined as a sequence of functions

 The goal of BR-DTRs is to find the optimal rule $\mathcal{D}^*$ that maximizes the cumulative reward at the final stage $T$, while the risk at each stage $t$ is controlled by a pre-specified risk constraint, denoted by $\tau_t$.
 Mathematically, we aim to solve the following optimization problem